EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 Where Hidden EDI Costs Typically Lurk

 Hidden and indirect fees are common in the EDI industry.
-Here are the most frequent offenders:
+The most frequent offenders:

-• Mailbox or partner account fees: Charges per trading partner, mailbox, or department make fast-growing businesses pay more as they scale.
+Mailbox / partner account fees Charges per trading partner, mailbox, or department High — compounds with growth

-• Setup and migration charges: Fees for onboarding, data mapping, or technical implementation are often quoted separately.
+Setup and migration charges Fees for onboarding, data mapping, or technical implementation, quoted separately High — often a large one-time surprise

-• Overage and compliance fees: Usage beyond your stated tier and document validation services can add up quickly.
+Overage and compliance fees Usage beyond your tier and document validation services Medium — spikes during seasonal peaks

-Nexus VAN addresses these challenges with kilo-character-based billing that never rounds up, and with flat, inclusive tiers that cover migration, partner expansion, and responsive support.
-This approach gives you direct control over costs with no surprises.
+Nexus VAN uses kilo-character billing that never rounds up, with flat inclusive tiers covering migration, partner expansion, and responsive support.
+No surprises, no compounding add-ons.

 Step-by-Step: How to Uncover Your Real Spend